TMJ Disorder Treatments

 Laser Treatment via Fotona LightWalker

 Yet another minimally invasive option that helps with pain management is the Fotona LightWalker Dental Laser.
-With numerous other uses including increased healing, rejuvenating aging tissues, reducing sleep apnoea problems, cutting hard & soft tissue (such as teeth with cavities, infected bone etc.), Fotona LightWalker utilizes laser light energy to warm tissues and lessen inflammation and pain.
-This is a testament to cutting edge technology in dentistry.
+With numerous other uses, including a faster healing process, rejuvenating aging tissues, reducing sleep apnoea problems and cutting hard & soft tissue (such as teeth with cavities, infected bone, etc.), the Fotona LightWalker utilises laser light energy to warm tissues and lessen inflammation and pain.
+This is a testament to cutting-edge technology in dentistry.

 -